These are some of the movements, people and resources which have helped shape and inform this project.

 I've partnered with Civic Shout, an amazing advocacy tool , to allow all quiz respondents to send a message to their elected representatives in Congress.
 The best part it is the messages are sent by fax! (my chosen form of communication with the outdated patriarchy)

 At the end of my interview on the Call Your Girlfriend podcast, Ann Friedman, asked me for a call to action.
 She had this utopian vision of everyone faxing the government for their unpaid hours of emotional labor.
-I kind of just cheered along, like yeah that would be awesome, but then I couldn’t get it out of my head.
 It occurred to me that I could really easily build a tool to help other women do what I was doing, just without the painting part.

 I began keeping track of my time as a new mother after the 2017 Women's March.
 After Trump was elected, I felt this really strong drive to make sure that every single day I really lived my values.
 Like, it’s not enough to just care about art, and women and feminism anymore.
 I really wanted to turn those values into a verb.
 That’s where my recent series of work was born.I saw many inspiring versions of this at the Women's March, and felt moved to change my practice to stand up for women's rights.